Data Visionaries with the Geelong Cats football team use data to:

 - Understand each player and their game

-In his case, the coaches, players, fans and physiotherapists at the Geelong Football club all had different requirements.
-“Coaches need live match and training vision, and statistics for player recruitment and development,” he said.
-“Players want relevant stats, and vision analysis so they can work on personalized training programs.
+"Coaches need live match and training vision, and statistics for player recruitment and development," said Varszeghy.
+"Players want relevant stats, and vision analysis so they can work on personalized training programs.
 Fans want real-time stats on team performance during a match.
-And physiotherapists need health and wellbeing data.”
+And physiotherapists need health and well-being data."

 The Geelong Football Club is based in the city of Geelong, Australia.
-The club was formed in 1859, making it the second oldest club in the Australian Football League (AFL) and one of the oldest football clubs in the world.
-The club has over 56,000 Club members and features as a top team on the AFL ladder.
+Founded in 1859, the Geelong Cats represent the second-oldest club in the Australian Football League (AFL) and one of the oldest football clubs in the world.